The Erotic Art of Ancient Greece and Rome

 A mosaic depicting Leda and the swan, circa third century AD, from the Sanctuary of Aphrodite, Palea Paphos; now in the Cyprus Museum, Nicosia. ( Public Domain )

 The phallus was also highlighted in depictions of Dionysiac revelry.
-Dionysos, the Greek god of wine, theatre and transformation was highly sexualised, as were his followers - the male satyrs and female maenads, and their depiction on wine vessels is not surprising.
+Dionysos, the Greek god of wine, theater and transformation was highly sexualized, as were his followers - the male satyrs and female maenads, and their depiction on wine vessels is not surprising.

 Satyrs were half-men, half-goats.
 Somewhat comic, yet also tragic to a degree, they were inveterate masturbators and party animals with an appetite for dancing, wine and women.
-Indeed the word satyriasis has survived today, classified in the World Health Organisation’s International Classification of Diseases (ICD) as a form of male hypersexuality, alongside the female form, nymphomania.
+Indeed, the word satyriasis has survived today, classified in the World Health Organization’s International Classification of Diseases (ICD) as a form of male hyper sexuality, alongside the female form, nymphomania.

 Early collectors of classical art were shocked to discover that the Greeks and Romans they so admired were earthy humans too with a range of sexual needs and desires.
-But in emphasising the sexual aspects of this art they underplayed the non-sexual role of phallic symbols.
+But in emphasizing the sexual aspects of this art, they underplayed the non-sexual role of phallic symbols in classical art.